NylonTG/YnAIMC/README.md

 ## Usage
 1. Run the "image_processor.py"
-2. Follow the prompts to select an input image, specify the map dimensions, and choose an output directory
+2. Select the image you want to turn into a map
+3. Enter the length and height that you want your map to be
+4. Select the directory you want the files to be saved in
+5. Give your map a name and enter your username
-3. Wait for the files to save
+6. Wait for the files to save
-4. Run "make_files".py
-5. Follow the prompts to select the output directory, and name your map
-6. A folder will be made where you selected the output directory
+9. A folder will be made where you selected the output directory
-7. Copy the folder and paste it in "C:\Users\%userprofile%\Documents\My Games\Sid Meier's Civilization VI\Mods"
+10. Copy the folder and paste it in "C:\Users\%userprofile%\Documents\My Games\Sid Meier's Civilization VI\Mods"
-8. Start the game and enable the mod
+11. Start the game and enable the mod
-9. Enjoy!
+12. Enjoy!

 **Special thanks to Zobtzler and his program, [YnABMC (Yet *not* Another Bit Map Converter)](https://github.com/Zobtzler/YnABMC)**